TimotejK/wier-labs/docs/index.md

 * Programming assignment 3: Indexing & querying
     * Submission deadline: May 22, 2020 @ 11:55pm

+OPTIONAL assignment completion task: If there is someone (or a group) that is interested in a specific field of information retrieval, we can arrange a custom assignment for him (them) instead working on the above three assignment.
+An example of a project idea:
+* A large corpus acquisition, text preprocessing (vectorization) and analysis of vector-based information retrieval (e.g. [milvus search engine](https://milvus.io/)).

 ## Grading and rules {-}